xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 what's going on by just scanning the indentation on the left edge.

-### Separate the "if" expression from its statement
+### Separate the 'if' expression from its statement

-Don't put the statement part of an "if" statement on the same line as the expression, even if it is short.
+Don't put the statement part of an 'if' statement on the same line as the expression, even if it is short.
 (Doing so makes it unobvious that there is relevant code there.
 This is especially important for early returns.)